kyma-project/control-plane/docs/kyma-environment-broker/03-03-runtime-operations.md

     }
     ```

-    Once all steps in the stage have finished succeeded, the stage won't be retried even if the application is restarted.
+    Once all the steps in the stage have run successfully, the stage is  not retried even if the application is restarted.

   </details>